 What Style of Jeans Should I Wear?

 Unfortunately, the immense popularity of denim doesn’t make it any easier to find the perfect pair — in fact, the crowded landscape can make it rather difficult to see the wood for the trees.
 For starters, understanding fit and cut are essential to help discern what is best suited to your body type.
-Ideally comfortable without impinging on style and silhouette, denim should always mould to your body and show traces of individual style.
+Ideally comfortable without impinging on style and silhouette, denim should always mold to your body and show traces of individual style.
 Here is our run-down on the main cuts to consider.